Сytokine profile of blood plasma in acute pyelonephritis at different trimesters of gestation

 Affiliations:

-- Limited Liability Company "STOMED" Medical center, Moscow, Russian Federation
+- Limited Liability Company "STOMED" Medical Center, Moscow, Russian Federation

 - Section: ORIGINAL ARTICLES